 Cancer antigen 125 (CA 125) is a surface antigen on a high molecular weight glycoprotein recognised by a monoclonal antibody (produced using an ovarian cancer cell line).
 It is most useful as a marker for non-mucinous ovarian epithelial cancer and indeed is present in up to 80% of cases of advanced ovarian cancer - but is often negative earlier in the disease.

 - Fallopian tube cancer.

-- Other intra-abdominal cancers (pancreas, stomach, colon, rectum) and metastases from other sites (eg, breast, lung).
+- Other intra-abdominal cancers (pancreatic cancer, stomach cancer, colorectal cancer) and metastases from other sites (eg, breast, lung).

 - Pelvic inflammatory disease/salpingitis.

 - Pregnancy and menstruation.
 (CA 125 can increase two- to three-fold during menstruation.)